SHUR1K-N/DorkNinja-Google-Dork-Term-Generator/README.md

 more keywords
 inurl:.com/files/
 ```
-The following output would be generated, and stored into the clipboard to be pasted into a Google Search bar:
+The following output would be generated, and stored into the clipboard to readily be pasted into a Google Search bar:
 ```
 intext:"keyword" AND "more keywords" ext:txt inurl:.com/files/
 ```